-If your child is iron deficient, it makes sense to examine his diet.
-But boosting iron levels isn’t just a matter of eating iron rich foods.
+If your child has been diagnosed with an iron deficiency, it makes sense to examine his or her diet.
+But boosting iron levels isn’t just a matter of eating iron-rich foods.

 Some foods contain iron, but they also contain compounds that decrease the body’s ability to absorb iron.

 For instance, many grains, legumes, and vegetables contain phytates, chemical compounds which bind to iron.

 Once bound together, these phytate-iron complexes can't be digested by human enzymes in the gut -- at least not if the pH of gut is in the neutral range.
 As a result, the iron you consume may end up passing through your body -- unabsorbed (Petroski and Minich 2020).

 In addition, tannins (found in tea, and in various fruits and vegetable foods) can inhibit iron absorption.
 So can certain proteins found in eggs.